-NYU offers two special internship programs for students interested in international law and public service, and a third program for those working in environmental and land use law.
+NYU offers several special paid internships.
 The Dedicated International Fellowships, coordinated by the Center for Human Rights and Global Justice, provide internships with the UN's International Law Commission and with human rights organizations around the world.
 The Law School also sponsors an International Summer Internship at The Hague Conference on Private International Law.
 In addition, the Center for Environmental and Land Use Law has a summer fellowship program for students.
+Finally, the Helaine Barnett Summer Fellowship Program is for students interested in working at the Legal Services Corporation (LSC) in Washington, D.C.
 Each of these is explained more in detail below.
 Students interested in these fellowships must complete special program applications and must also complete program requirements for PILC Summer Funding.

 - Center for Environmental and Land Use Law Fellowship